 Do personal trainers get paid well?

 Personal trainers can get paid well.
 The typical personal trainer makes between $50 and $60 per hour.
 That price can increase as the demand for your services increases.
 If you help people lose weight and gain muscle, word will spread about your success.
 Additionally, you will need to be well-organized to turn the $60 an hour you earn into 25 sessions per week, which would earn $1,500 in weekly revenue.
-Consider using client scheduling software to save time on admin work.

 Can I personal train without a certification?